 5.3 Every nomination or revocation of authority made by a District Council under this Article 5 shall be made by a simple majority of those voting at the District Council or District Committee meeting at which such vote is taken; and:

 (a) written notice in hard copy form signed by its District Secretary shall be sent to the Company’s registered office or to any other address specified by the Company for this purpose; or

 (b) written notice in electronic form authenticated in accordance with the provisions of section 1146 of the Companies Act 2006 by its District Secretary shall be sent by electronic means to an address that the Company has specified for this purpose.

-5.6 A representative whose authority has been revoked shall cease to be a member of the Company on the date that the District Committee makes that decision and in the case of a representative whose authority is revoked by the Board on the date that the Board makes that decision.
-In the case of a representative whose authority has been revoked by the District Committee the District Secretary in accordance with Article 5.5 shall notify the National Secretary of such decision within 14 days of such decision being made.
+5.4 A representative whose authority has been revoked shall cease to be a member of the Company on the date that the District Committee makes that decision.
+The District Secretary in accordance with Article 5.3 shall notify the National Secretary (Legal & Corporate) of such decision within 14 days of such decision being made.

-5.8 The representatives of a District Council who are admitted to membership of the Company shall be that District Council’s delegates at a National Council meeting.
+5.6 The representative of a District Council who is admitted to membership of the Company shall be one of that District Council’s delegates at a National Council meeting who are appointed in accordance with Article 27.4(d).
 Such representative may appoint a proxy in accordance with the provisions of Article 21.

 6. HEADQUARTERS’ CLUB